IepIweidieng/TJAPlayer3/tja.md

 </small>

 * TJA is likely also inspired by the SM format.
-Apart from several syntax similarities mentioned in this article, toach has released several videos featuring Taiko mode emulated in StepMania by skinning before the initial release of TaikoJiro, see [Notechart Formats](#notechart-formats)
+Apart from several syntax similarities mentioned in this article, toach has released several videos featuring Taiko mode simulated in StepMania by skinning before the initial release of TaikoJiro, see [Notechart Formats](#notechart-formats)

 A possible derivation/inspiration route non-after TJA: